Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

-Once the EXTERNAL-IP address has changed from pending to an IP address, use
+Once the EXTERNAL-IP address changes from pending to an actual public IP address, use

 Monitor health and logs

-When you created the cluster, container insights monitoring was enabled.
-This monitoring feature provides health metrics for both the AKS cluster and pods running on the cluster.
-For more information on container health monitoring, see Monitor Azure Kubernetes Service health.
+When you created the cluster, Azure Monitor for containers was enabled.
+Azure Monitor for containers provides health metrics for both the AKS cluster and pods running on the cluster.

-It may take a few minutes for this data to populate in the Azure portal.
-To see current status, uptime, and resource usage for the Azure Vote pods, browse back to the AKS resource in the Azure portal, such as myAKSCluster.
-You can then access the health status as follows:
+Metric data takes a few minutes to populate in the Azure portal.
+To see current health status, uptime, and resource usage for the Azure Vote pods:

-- Under Monitoring on the left-hand side, choose Insights (preview)
+- Under Monitoring on the left-hand side, choose Insights.

-The azure-vote-back and azure-vote-front containers are displayed, as shown in the following example:
+azure-vote-front containers will display, as shown in the following example:

 az aks delete --resource-group myResourceGroup --name myAKSCluster --no-wait